Russia, China veto U.N. bid to refer Syria to international court

 “We’re convinced that justice in Syria will eventually prevail.
 Those guilty of perpetrating grave crimes will be punished but in order for this to happen peace is first needed,” Churkin said.

 French U.N.
 Ambassador Gerard Araud dismissed Churkin’s explanation.
-“It’s a very sad day,” he said.
+“It’s a very say day,” he said.
 “Russia has not explained really well why it was opposing this referral.”

-Chinese Deputy Ambassador Wang Min defended China’s veto, saying Beijing has long had reservations about the council referring conflicts to the International Criminal Court.
-Chinese Foreign Ministry spokesman Hong Lei echoed that statement.
+Chinese Deputy Ambassador Wang Min defended China’s veto, saying Beijing long had reservations about the council referring conflicts to the International Criminal Court.

-“The Security Council submitting the Syria issue to the International Criminal Court will only make the situation even more complex and the problem even more difficult to solve,” Hong said in a briefing in Beijing on Thursday.

-“Ultimately, those suffering are the people of Syria and other countries in the region.”

 Lithuanian Ambassador Raimonda Murmokaite called the double veto “an endorsement of impunity.”
 Australian Ambassador Gary Quinlan warned of the cost of the deadlock: “When we fail, as we have again on Syria today, the consequences can be devastating.”